unrays/Pulse/README.md

 This is primarily as much an architectural challenge as it is a syntax challenge.
 This project served as a way for me to get a little more comfortable with ECS designs, C++ syntax, and generic templates and typing.

-*That was back then; today, I'm more than comfortable with that kind of syntax, it's actually quite easy* Small note, if you asked me to write this from memory without making any mistakes, I want to tell you right away that I would be incapable of it, the syntax is far too complex and I am only in my 2nd year of programming so I still have a long way to go before being able to do this professionally.
+*That was back then; today, I'm more than comfortable with that kind of syntax, it's actually quite easy. * Small note, if you asked me to write this from memory without making any mistakes, I want to tell you right away that I would be incapable of it, the syntax is far too complex and I am only in my 2nd year of programming so I still have a long way to go before being able to do this professionally.
 However, I think I am clearly capable of creating minimal ecs systems that work very well.
 This is mainly an architectural experiment.

 ```cpp